kammitama5/kammitama5.github.io/_posts/2018-1-19-Friday-January-19th.md

   interested in things like syntax, and not necessarily be able to interact with people who are interested in other more niche aspects of programming and programming languages.
 So that's a trade-off.
-However, it *may* speed things up for me on some levels, just in terms of focused learning.
+However, it *may* speed things up for me on some levels, just in terms of focused learning and getting a full-time gig.
+- I've been steadily recruited, but the process is going to be longer for me, because I have a lot to learn.
+I don't think I'm quite *job-ready*.
 - But if I have to, I definitely want to do one that sticks with Python, because at least I can have the benefit of playing around with Data Analysis on my own, and between .Net, Node.js/ JS and Python and Ruby, Python is my first choice.